There are many scenarios in which downloading all WordPress media files becomes required.

 This can be done easily by running a search of Filester > Activate the plugin.

-After activated, Filester plugin creates a new menu item File Manager on the left sidebar.
+After activation, the Filester plugin creates a new menu item File Manager on the left sidebar.
 And you can click on it to view all the files that compose your current WordPress website.

 By now you can just right-click the folder you want to download and choose Download to get them automatically downloaded to your computer in a ZIP file.